Best Calorie Tracking Apps

 Which calorie tracking app has the most accurate AI photo logging?

-In our tests, Welling's AI food logging was the most accurate and fastest – about 4 seconds per meal – and it learns your common foods over time.
+In our tests, Welling's AI food logging was the most accurate and fastest – about 3.1 seconds per meal – and it learns your common foods over time.
 Lose It!'s Snap-It is the next best.
+AI-first newcomers like PlateLens have the right concept but trail Welling on identification accuracy, portion-estimation error, and database size.

 Do I need to count calories to lose weight?